image of people gathered at the dinner table for the holidays

 Doctors Warn of ‘Holiday Heart’ Syndrome This Winter – Here’s What to Watch Out For

-The holiday season is in full-swing, and with it comes a time of celebration, joy, and indulgence.
+The holiday season is in full swing, and with it comes a time of celebration, joy, and indulgence.
 You’ve got your company holiday party and that of your partner.
 There are endless get-togethers with friends, family dinners, and other holiday-related events where you eat, drink, and be merry.
 While it can be a wonderful time of connection and celebration, it is also a time of over-eating, too much alcohol, and stress.
-It is also a time when doctors often see an increase in cases of a condition known as ‘holiday heart’ syndrome.
+It is also a time when doctors often see an increase in cases of a condition known as ‘holiday heart‘ syndrome.
 This condition primarily affects individuals who tend to consume excessive amounts of alcohol during festive gatherings.
 This is everything you need to know about this dangerous syndrome – and how to avoid it.

 What is holiday heart syndrome?

 Holiday heart syndrome is a term used to describe an abnormal heart rhythm known as atrial fibrillation (AF).
 It is usually triggered by excessive alcohol consumption.
 Atrial fibrillation is a condition characterized by an irregular and rapid heartbeat, often described as a fluttering sensation in the chest.
-Doctor Jen Ashton describes it as “electrical disturbances in the heart rhythm that’s seen around December holidays”.
+Doctor Jen Ashton describes it as “electrical disturbances in the heart rhythm that’s seen around the December holidays”.
 (1)

 What causes holiday heart syndrome?

 The exact cause of holiday heart syndrome is not yet fully understood, but it is believed that excessive alcohol consumption plays a significant role.
 Alcohol is known to disrupt the normal electrical signaling of the heart, leading to abnormal heart rhythms such as atrial fibrillation.
 Additionally, dehydration resulting from alcohol consumption can further exacerbate the condition.
-(2)
+(2) “It’s not a surprise that during [the] December holiday season, whatever holidays you might be observing, there’s more alcohol consumption.”
+Dr. Aston told ABC News.

 Signs and symptoms to watch out for